mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/map.rst

    srs: "EPSG:4326"           # coordinate reference system.
 Two ways of srs definitions are supported:
                                 - "EPSG:CODE" or
                                 - "EPSG:CODE|MY SRS TITLE"
-   units: "degrees"           # units to use degrees/meters, default is deegrees
+   units: "degrees"           # units to use degrees/meters, default is degrees
    extents: array(
        max: array(0, 40, 20, 60)    # maximal map extents
        start: array(5, 45, 15, 55)) # map extents for the start of the application